GraPharm-ML/grapharm/README.md

 * [Hetionet - An integrative network of biomedical knowledge]()

 ## Acknowledgement
-* Totoro for very useful discussions about state-of-the-art methods for Graph Reasoning
+* Thank Totoro for very useful discussions about state-of-the-art methods for Graph Reasoning